typesAreSpaces/starter-hugo-academic/content/posts/first_post.md

 +++
-title = "My first post: how to make posts and academic websites using Hugo and the academic theme" author = ["Jose Abel Castellanos Joo"] date = 2022-08-13 draft = false
+title = "My first post: how to make posts and academic websites using Hugo with the academic theme" author = ["Jose Abel Castellanos Joo"] date = 2022-08-13 draft = false